theima/ein/README.md

 >
 > **Note** Components lack life-cycle events at the moment, wait until the next event loop after init to access content.
 There is no helper to select events of the content at the moment.

-A Component is a way to extend the medium the view is being displayed in.
-For HTML they are a shorthand for using WebComponents.
+A Component is a way to extend the medium (HTML) the view is being displayed in.
+They are a shorthand for using WebComponents.
 They are used to add functionality needed by the view, but that's not supported by the medium of the renderer.

 ```typescript
 component<T>(name: string, template: string, initiateComponent: InitiateComponent<T>)